accountrev/TOTKActorEditor/README.md

 -   [Vortice.Mathematics](https://www.nuget.org/packages/Vortice.Mathematics/)
 -   [NAudio](https://www.nuget.org/packages/NAudio/)

-You may need to setup a new project with these dependancies as this was not written in Visual Studio.
+You may need to setup a new project with these dependancies as this project was not written in Visual Studio.

 # Usage
 Please view the Wiki to see how to use the program, and other important information.